secretfader/secretfader/README.md

 I'm a senior technologist, educator, conference speaker, athlete, and event organizer currently living near Denver, Colorado.

 I work with Rust, Substrate, TypeScript, Elixir, JavaScript, GraphQL, Kubernetes, Ethereum, private blockchain frameworks, and a whole host of other tools to build reliable, elegant software and products that users love.
 I'm most proud of my work as [Director of Information Security for the Polkadot Network's 11th Parachain](https://resume.secretfader.com).
-A majority of my open source contributions over the last few years landed in the [`rust-lang`](https://rust-lang.org) project.
+A majority of my open source contributions over the last few years landed in the [`rust-lang`](https://rust-lang.org) project and ecosystem crates.

 ### Professional Interests :briefcase: